hussain21j/ng-search-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 # Information
-The application is the UI part of the 'Book and Media Search Application' application assignment
+The application is the UI part of the `Book and Media Search Application` application assignment
  - UI application buit on angular 7
  - The build of this project is places in the spring boot jar, so once spring boot jar runs, it starts the overall solution
- - however its flexible enough, and the UI artifact can be run on web or app server
+ - however its flexible enough, and the UI artifact can be run indipendently on web or app server
  - Detailed information on how to run the solution can be found here

 # How to run the overall solution